quentessential/Fourth-Way-Book-List/Main list.md

 - Meetings with Remarkable Men (1963)
 - Scenario of the Ballet: The Struggle of the Magicians
 - Transcripts of Gurdjieff's Meetings 1941-1946 (2009)
-- Life is Real Only Then, When 'I Am': All and Everything...
+- Life is Real Only Then, When 'I Am': All and Everything.
 (1975)

 P. D. Ouspensky (1878-1947)
 ---------------